An important aspect of keeping your plugin well organised is to create a file and folder structure that makes sense.

 If you want a ready made boilerplate, check out Tom McFarlin’s WordPress Plugin Boilerplate on GitHub.
 Here are some of its features:

-• The Plugin Boilerplate is fully-based on the WordPress Plugin API
+- The Plugin Boilerplate is fully-based on the WordPressΒ Plugin API

-• Uses PHPDoc conventions for easily following the code
+- UsesΒ PHPDocΒ conventions for easily following the code

-• Uses a strict file organization scheme to make sure the assets are easily maintainable
+Β to guide you through what you need to change - Uses a strict file organization scheme to make sure the assets are easily maintainable

 If you enjoyed this post, make sure to subscribe to WPMayor’s RSS feed.